 Sample size: 10 prompts × 4 depths × 4 conditions = 160 response sets per model pair.
 Estimated cost: $150-300 (dual model costs).

-What this would tell us, in plain English: is it safer to have a separate "ethics watchdog" AI reviewing the answers of the main AI?
+What this would tell us, in plain English: is it safer to have a separate 'ethics watchdog' AI reviewing the answers of the main AI?
 This tests the idea that keeping the ethical judge independent from the system being judged (like having an external auditor rather than internal compliance) makes it harder for the system to game the rules.
 If the main AI can still manipulate the watchdog, then even external oversight has limits.

 These five tests form a progressive research programme: